thomasthesecond/sp/src/docs/animations.md

 [ScrollMagic](http://scrollmagic.io/) is used to handle the animations.

-Animations for each page are configured in their respective JavaScript module files located in `src/components/05-pages`.
+Animations for each page are configured in their respective JavaScript module files located in `src/components/pages`.

-All of the animation styles are contained in a single Sass partial, `home/animate.scss`.
+All of the animation styles are contained in a single Sass partial, `assets/src/scss/animations.scss`.

-Animations will not be run if:
+Animations will *not* be run if:

 * JavaScript is disabled or fails to load
 * a user [prefers reduced motion](https://webkit.org/blog/7551/responsive-design-for-motion/)